 At the start of a captured sample routine, the blowdown valve opens for the Sample period.
-The pipe at the sensor should be hot before the valve closes.
+The default of 30 seconds is typically long enough for water at the sensor to be replaced.

 The Measure stage holds the valve closed for 1 minute to cool the sample and get a steady reading.
 The controller uses the sensor value at the end of the measure period.
 This sensor reading is converted to a conductivity value and compared with the set-points.
 If too high, a blowdown step is started.
 If below the turn off set-point, the blowdown step is skipped.